1. What are the main concepts of your topic and what keywords might you use when searching?

 If you answered yes to many of these questions, you need books.

 If you answered yes to many of these questions, you need magazine and journal articles, to be found in databases such as Academic Search Premier and MasterFile Premier.

 If you answered yes to either of these questions, you need newspaper articles.

-A reference databases you might use:
+Some reference databases you might use include: